 We can only do it with your help.

 – Honey Tejero & Natalie de Liagre Bohl

 Help Us Heal More Students

-With Yoga Haven, 100% of the money fundraised goes directly to each of our yoga programs throughout the Las Vegas valley.
-We have various ways you can get involved ranging from volunteering, attending one of our monthly yoga events or support us financially.
+100% of the proceeds support each of our yoga programs throughout the Las Vegas Valley.
+We have various ways you can get involved ranging from volunteering, attending an event, or supporting us financially.

-We are always looking for driven individuals that want to share yoga with our target population.
-Contribute to our cause by leveraging your strengths.
+We are always looking for compassionate individuals who want to offer support to our cause.